kubernetes/website/content/en/blog/_posts/2019-12-05-kubernetes-1-16-release-interview.md

 LACHLAN EVENSON: Well, I think there are a few.
 Custom Resources hit GA.
 Now, that is a big milestone for extensibility and Kubernetes.
 I know we've spoken about them for some time-- custom resources were introduced in 1.7, and we've been trying to work through that ecosystem to bring the API up to a GA standard.
 So it hit GA, and I think a lot of the features that went in as part of the GA release will help people in the community that are writing operators.

 There's a lot of lifecycle management, a lot of tooling that you can put into the APIs themselves.
-So doing strict dependency checks-- you can do typing, you can do validation, you can do pruning superfluous fields, and allowing for that ecosystem of operators and extensibility in the community to exist on top of Kubernetes.
+Doing strict dependency checks-- you can do typing, you can do validation, you can do pruning superfluous fields, and allowing for that ecosystem of operators and extensibility in the community to exist on top of Kubernetes.

 It's been a long road to get to GA for Custom Resources, but it's great now that they're here and people can really bank on that being an API they can use to extend Kubernetes.
 So I'd say that's a large headline feature.
 The metrics overhaul, as well-- I know this was on the release blog.